Affiliate links on Android Authority may earn us a commission. Learn more.

 In January 2019, Security researcher David Buchanan claimed on Twitter that he managed to break the DRM on Widevine L3.
 It’s not clear if he has disclosed this reported issue to Google, and there’s been no word from the company on if it has fixed this DRM flaw.

 Can my device stream HD and 4K content?

 Unfortunately, you won’t find information about DRM conformity on many specification sheets, so knowing before purchasing a new phone is difficult.
 Most smartphones, especially in the flagship tier, will allow for HD streaming from Widevine-powered services, even if the smartphone is a few generations old.
 Technically, all Android smartphones can support L1 Widevine security, but implementation mileage may vary with lower-cost smartphones that may skimp on testing times.

 If you want to check that your particular handset is compatible with Winevine, along with other popular DRM services, you can check out your smartphone’s level of support with apps like DRM Info, which is free to download from the Play Store.
 Simply scroll down to the Google Widevine DRM section and check what Security Level your device supports, just like in the image above.

 In addition, Netflix has posted a constantly updated list of Android smartphones and tablets that are able to stream its movies and TV shows in HD resolution.
-The list also includes the chipsets from Qualcomm and Huawei that are capable of streaming Netflix videos in HD.
+The list also includes the chipsets from Qualcomm and Samsung that are capable of streaming Netflix videos in HD.

 Further reading: What are video codecs and why do they matter?